Kathleen is a freelance writer who enjoys exploring many different topics, including creative ways to survive an emergency.

 5. No Power to Shower?
 Stock Up on Baby Wipes

 This may not be the best survival tool, but if you are suffering from a prolonged power outage or are trapped somewhere away from home, you will be very grateful to have baby wipes at your disposal.

 A quick and easy way to clean and sanitize open wounds, baby wipes also serve the purpose of make-shift showers when you have no other options.

 Invented in 1953, WD-40 has the versatility of duct tape, in the convenient packaging of a spray bottle.
 Designed to prevent rust and corrosion, since 1953 people have found countless other uses for WD-40.

-A Map - No, Not One on Your Smartphone
+7. A Map: No, Not One on Your Smartphone

-Many people no longer utilize road maps like they did in the past.
+Many people no longer utilize road maps as they did in the past.
 This is because of the ample supply of GPS applications available on almost every phone.
-The caviat of these handy apps is that they only work when you can get a signal.
+The caveat of these handy apps is that they only work when you can get a signal.

 If you are faced with a power outage and need to evacuate, your smartphone won't seem so smart.
 This is why it is always important to keep a road map in your car in case of emergencies.

 8. Water, Water Everywhere, But Not a Drop to Drink

 Whether you are in the "comfort" of your home and a disaster hits, or you in the middle of nowhere, your primary concern should be finding a safe water supply.